 Beautiful right?
 Also, bollocks!
 While that can absolutely be a way to meditate, it is by no means THE way and it comes in so many forms that all of us can absolutely find a way that suits our lifestyle.
 I’d like to share with you my views on what meditation is – and what is definitely isn’t.

 Meditation has been described as a state of thoughtless awareness, but I strongly feel that this is practically impossible for the vast majority of us.
 Unless you’d like to train as a Buddhist Monk, which certainly has appeal when my son insists on watching Peppa fucking Pig on repeat.

 It’s genuine science.
 We can see how it works on brain scans and controlled studies.
 The Alpha state is the state of meditation, but it is not meditation.
 Meditation is the awareness of being in that state.

 Meditation is about not being focused – yet to achieve it, we usually have to focus!
 A total oxymoron.
-For our purposes, I generally explain mediation as a way of staying in the here and now.
+For our purposes, I generally explain meditation as a way of staying in the here and now.
 Our brain is not running off into the past, or the future, but is totally grounded in the present.